DMOJ/docs/docs/site/installation.md

 ## Creating the database

-Next, we will set up the database using MySQL.
+Next, we will set up the database using MariaDB.
 The DMOJ is only tested to work with MySQL, and it is unlikely to work with anything else.
 Please visit [the MariaDB site](https://downloads.mariadb.org/mariadb/repositories/) and follow the download instructions.

-When asked, you should select the latest MySQL version.
+When asked, you should select the latest MariaDB version.

 ```
 $ apt update
 $ apt install mariadb-server libmysqlclient-dev
 ```

-You will required to create a root password for MySQL.
+You will required to create a root password for MariaDB.
 It's a good idea to remember it!

 Next, we should set up the database itself.
 You will be asked for the root password you just set, after which you should execute the commands listed below to create the necessary database.

 ```
 $ mysql -uroot -p
-mysql> CREATE DATABASE dmoj DEFAULT CHARACTER SET utf8mb4 DEFAULT COLLATE utf8mb4_general_ci;
+mariadb> CREATE DATABASE dmoj DEFAULT CHARACTER SET utf8mb4 DEFAULT COLLATE utf8mb4_general_ci;
-mysql> GRANT ALL PRIVILEGES ON dmoj.* to 'dmoj'@'localhost' IDENTIFIED BY '<password>';
+mariadb> GRANT ALL PRIVILEGES ON dmoj.* to 'dmoj'@'localhost' IDENTIFIED BY '<password>';
-mysql> exit
+mariadb> exit
 ```

 ## Installing prerequisites